Nuxt Quick start guide

 Fetch data

-Now that the query has been added, fetch the articles from Prepr and display them in the app.
+Now that the query has been added, fetch the blog posts from Prepr and display them in the app.

-1. Open the app.vue file and replace the content with the following code to display the data retrieved from the query:
+1. Open the app.vue file and replace the code with that below to display the data retrieved from the query:

 ./app.vue